UFC Tries To Prove It's Capable Of A Knockout

 December 2009

 Starting with nothing more than a local theater chain and a streak of ambition, the Redstones built a media empire that ultimately would span the globe—then spent years fighting over it.
 Now the family is engaged in its biggest battle yet, between Sumner Redstone and his enigmatic daughter, Shari.
-Could this be the final act for one of the greatest business dynasties Boston has ever seen?
+Is this the final act for one of the great Boston business dynasties?

 What Nau?